Novelist: Age and experience

-Novelists don't usually publish their first novels until later in life.
+Novelists do not usually publish their first novels until later in life.
 However, many novelists begin writing at a young age.
-For example, Iain Banks (1954-2013) began writing at eleven, and at sixteen completed his first novel, "The Hungarian Lift-Jet", about international arms dealers, "in pencil in a larger-than-foolscap log book".
+For example, Iain Banks began writing at eleven, and at sixteen completed his first novel, "The Hungarian Lift-Jet", about international arms dealers, "in pencil in a larger-than-foolscap log book".
 However, he was thirty before he published his first novel, the highly controversial The Wasp Factory in 1984.
 The success of this novel enabled Banks to become a full-time novelist.
 Often an important writers' juvenilia, even if not published, is prized by scholars because it provides insight into an author's biography and approach to writing; for example, the Brontë family's juvenilia that depicts their imaginary world of Gondal, currently in the British Library, has provided important information on their development as writers.